halieute/country_map/README.md

 # 🗺️ Study Area Map Generator

 **Study Area Map Generator** is a web-based Python Shiny application developed to help researchers, students, and educators generate **publication-ready maps** of countries or specific places.
-The tool is especially useful for scientific papers, theses, reports, and presentations where spatial context needs to be clearly communicated.
+The tool is especially useful for scientific papers, these, reports, and presentations where spatial context needs to be clearly communicated.

 ---